 What We Learned

-The results of the Stay the Course study suggest that comprehensive case management leads to higher rates of college persistence and degree completion for low-income community college students.
+The results of the original Stay the Course study at the Trinity River Campus suggest that comprehensive case management leads to higher rates of college persistence and degree completion for low-income community college students.
 Students who received Stay the Course case management services and EFA were 25 percentage points more likely to persist in school after six semesters.
 The program also increased students’ probability of earning an associate’s degree by 16 percentage points.
 Although the cost of the program is around $5,640 per student over three years, the earnings gains of students who completed their associate’s degree offset the program cost after a little over four years in the workforce.

 Similarly, the study results also reveal what kinds of students the Stay the Course program is most likely to help.
 The sharpest differences in program impact were apparent across gender—the effects of the Stay the Course program on college persistence and degree completion were especially strong for women.
 Women who received case management services and EFA were 2.7 times (36 percentage points) more likely to persist in college than women in the control group.
 They were also 31.5 percentage points more likely to complete an associate’s degree.